Finally, after thousands of miles and hours of driving, I finally completed my hardest Geocaching Tour so far. The Visit Utah GeoTour.

 I got to see a lot of the National Parks located in Utah and a lot of their great State Parks.

-Now it’s time for me to fill out the surveys for 29 counties to receive the patches, jacket and Geocoin (as soon as it is ready).
+Now it’s time for me to fill out the surveys for 29 counties to receive the patches, jacket, and the Geocoin (as soon as it is ready).

 Below are pictures from the latest explorations out into the amazing Utah landscape.
-The funniest part about this was that the counties around Salt Lake City were the once I finished last.
+The funniest part about this was that the counties around Salt Lake City were the ones I finished last.